Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Introduction

-Our extensive experiments validate the state-of-the-art performance and the efficiency of FRONT for initializing models across diverse settings.
-In vision tasks, models initialized with FRONT achieve the performance of a standard 150-epoch pre-training schedule in only 10 epochs, accelerating convergence by a factor of 15.
+Our extensive experiments demonstrate both the state-of-the-art performance and the efficiency of FRONT in initializing models across diverse settings, including vision and language tasks.
+In the vision domain, models initialized with FRONT achieve the performance of a standard 150-epoch pre-training schedule in only 10 epochs, accelerating convergence by a factor of 15.
 This efficiency is mirrored in language tasks, where FRONT reduces the required training FLOPs by an average of 40.5\% across all evaluated architectures compared to training from scratch.
 Furthermore, visualizations confirm that the extracted learngenes are highly structured, exhibiting patterns consistent with those observed in pre-trained models~\citep{trockman2023mimetic, xu2023initializing}.
-By instantiating the learngene as low-frequency components in the DCT domain, we achieve a ``one-for-all" parameter initialization that efficiently transfers knowledge from a single model to downstream models of various sizes.
+By instantiating the learngene as low-frequency components, we achieve a ``one-for-all" parameter initialization that efficiently transfers knowledge from a single model to downstream models of various sizes.